The Gaggia Classic Pro Espresso and Cappuccino Maker Review

 You want a sleeker looking machine – The Classic Pro is a great espresso maker, but its design language is simple and utilitarian.
 If you want an espresso maker with a bit more visual presence take a look at the Breville BES 840XL Infuser.
 The Breville is slightly more feature-rich than the Gaggia, but has a less intuitive interface and a larger footprint.
 Read our full review of the Breville Infuser for more information.

 You want a built-in grinder – Perhaps you don’t own a grinder, or just like the idea of having your espresso maker be the first and last stop for your coffee beans before meeting your cup.
 In either case, the Breville Barista Express is a good choice for an espresso maker in this price range that includes its own grinder.
-Want the low-down on the Breville Barista Express?
-We’ve got you covered, just check out our comprehensive review!
+Here’s our Breville Barista Express review.

 Your budget is under $200 – Of course, budget is one of the main things consider when getting a gear.
 If you do not have a budget for the Classic Pro, go ahead and consider the Mr. Coffee Cafe Barista or the DeLonghi EC155 instead.